 This ruling by the Advertising Standards Authority (ASA) sanctioned Japan Tobacco International (JTI) for misleading advertising for their campaign against plain packaging in the United Kingdom.
-The Cancer Research UK, a public health organization, made a complaint about the advertisements of JTI.
+Public health organizations and other complainants made a complaint about the advertisements of JTI.
 The ads claimed that plain packaging of cigarettes would increase the “booming” illicit trade of tobacco and cost the government more than £3 Billion.
 The ASA found that both of these claims were misleading and unrepresentative of the true facts.
 The ASA ordered JTI and its subsidiary, Gallaher Ltd, to not run the ads again.

 Government, through its agencies and officials including prosecutors, may seek to enforce its health laws.
 For example, the government may revoke the license of a retailer that sells tobacco products to minors.
 These cases may also directly involve the tobacco industry, for example, a government might impound and destroy improperly labeled cigarette packs.